 Or, your cancer might stop you from easily absorbing nutrients from your food.
 So your doctor might prescribe a daily multivitamin and mineral supplement.

 Many people with cancer use dietary supplements to help fight their cancer or make them feel better.
 Most people use supplements alongside their conventional cancer treatments, such as Radiotherapy or Chemotherapy.
-But others choose to use them instead of conventional treatments.
+However others choose to use them instead of conventional treatments.

-It is important to talk to a health professional if you’re thinking of taking nutritional supplements.
+It is important to talk to a health professional if you're thinking of taking nutritional supplements.
 If you are having eating difficulties or trouble maintaining your weight your specialist might refer you to a dietitian.
-They can given advice on diet and supplements.
+They can give advice on diet and supplements.

 Vitamins and dietary supplements come as pills, tablets or a liquid.
 Some complementary or alternative therapists also use injections of dietary supplements.

-Some research has looked at whether particular vitamins and dietary supplements can help to prevent cancer in certain groups of people.
+Some research has looked at whether particular vitamins and dietary supplements can help prevent cancer in certain groups of people.

 An organisation called The Cochrane Collaboration carries out systematic reviews.
 These are overviews of all the research into a specific issue.
 The reviews look at the published results of all the trials that have investigated a particular treatment in a particular situation.
-They pull all that information together and draw conclusions.
+They pull all that information together and conclude.

 A Cochrane review published in 2018 looked at an essential mineral called selenium.
 They wanted to see if selenium supplements could reduce cancer risk.
 After looking at all the information they found that selenium did not reduce cancer risk.
-Some of the trials even raised concern by reporting a higher incidence of high grade Prostate Cancer and type 2 diabetes in people who took selenium supplements.
+Some of the trials even raised concern by reporting a higher incidence of high-grade Prostate Cancer and type 2 diabetes in people who took selenium supplements.